Two-phase validation sampling via principal components to improve efficiency in multi-model estimation from error-prone biomedical databases: Conclusion

-Toward broader applicability of the proposed sampling strategy, there are multiple interesting directions for future work.
+Toward broader applicability of the proposed sampling strategy, there are multiple other interesting directions for future work.
 First, investigations into efficiency gains with other common outcome types (including binary, count, or time-to-event) are needed.
-Second, adopting existing informative or even optimal validation study designs for a dimension-reduced version of the error-prone exposures (like the first principal component) could offer further advantages.
+Second, adopting other existing designs for a dimension-reduced version of the error-prone exposures (like the first principal component) could offer further advantages.
 Third, modifications to other error settings (e.g., error-prone outcomes) are promising; in particular, the set of variables contributing to the PCA will need to be revisited.
-Finally, approaches considering more than the first principal component (e.g., splitting the validation study into $k$ further subsamples, and choosing $n/k$ patients from the extremes of the first through $k$th principal component).